-As part of a project sponsored by the German Research Foundation (DFG), the German Historical Institute in Rome is undertaking work on the collections of two Roman princely houses.
-The sources are being digitized and described using Kallisto in accordance with RISM standards.
+As part of a project sponsored by the German Research Foundation (DFG), the German Historical Institute in Rome undertook work on the collections of two Roman princely houses.
+The sources were digitized and described using Kallisto in accordance with RISM standards.
 This project has been completed.